echobind/bisonapp/packages/create-bison-app/README.md

 - Fully wired up login/signup pages with client and server-side validation.
 - Eslint pre-configured with [Echobind best practices](https://github.com/echobind/eslint-plugin-echobind)
 - Import path alias to the root project folder (`@/`) to avoid the need for long relative import paths.
+- Set up for components from [ui.shadcn.com](https://ui.shadcn.com)

 ## Conventions

 - Don't copy/paste files, use generators and Hygen templates.
 Need to update the generator as your project evolves? they are all in the `_templates` folder.
 - Don't manually write types for tRPC procedures.
 Infer the types from the router definition.
 - All frontend pages are static by default.
 If you need something server rendered, just add `getServerSideProps` like you would in any Next app.
+- Instead of creating component CSS classes (like `.btn` or `.input`) or installing a component library, UI components should be copy/pasted into the `/components/ui` folder and adjusted as needed. [ui.shadcn.com](https://ui.shadcn.com) is the recommended source for these components.

 ## Tradeoffs